Manage feedback policies in Microsoft Teams

 Users in your organization can send feedback about Microsoft Teams to let us know how we're doing directly from within the Teams desktop, web clients, and mobile.
 We're continually improving the Teams experience and we use this feedback to make Teams better.

-Feedback policies aren't available in GCC, GCC High, or DOD deployments.
+Feedback policies aren't available in DOD deployments.
+Mobile feedback policies aren't available in GCC, GCC High, or DOD deployments.

 The Give feedback feature

 Users can send comments and suggestions about Teams to us by going to Help > Give feedback in Teams desktop and web.

 Access feedback on mobile using Settings > Help & feedback > Send feedback.

 Data sent through Give feedback and Send feedback is considered as "Support Data" under your Microsoft 365 or Office 365 agreement, including information that would otherwise be considered "Customer Data" or "Personal Data".

 Users can also rate their experience with Teams and send us details about the rating they give.
 This pop-up survey is displayed to users from time-to-time in Teams.
 When a user selects Provide feedback in the notification, the survey is displayed for them to complete.